vlazed/FE-Player-Template/README.md

 |     ├── Sprint.lua
 └──   └── Jump.lua (etc.)
 ```
 Module source code must exist directly under the module folder.
-I provided an example Staff Wielder module that interfaces with the controllers, with an internal and external example.
+I provided an example Staff Wielder module that interfaces with the controllers.
 Developers should use the framework to test their animation modules before distribution.

 ### Animations
 This process involves using Roblox Studio.
 To make your own animation files, you will need a keyframe sequence to module script plugin.
 I've included a modified version of an [Animation Converter](https://www.roblox.com/library/442028078/Animation-Converter) that outputs a format that this frameworks animation controllers can read.
 The general outline for conversion are the following: